TidierOrg/TidierPlots.jl/README.md

 <img src="/assets/logo.png" align="right" style="padding-left:10px;" width="150"/>

 ## What is TidierPlots.jl?
 TidierPlots.jl is a 100% Julia implementation of the R package ggplot in Julia.
-Powered by the AlgebraOfGraphics.jl, Makie.jl, and Julia’s extensive meta-programming capabilities, TidierPlots.jl is an R user’s love letter to data visualization in Julia.
+Powered by AlgebraOfGraphics.jl, Makie.jl, and Julia’s extensive meta-programming capabilities, TidierPlots.jl is an R user’s love letter to data visualization in Julia.

 `TidierPlots.jl` has three goals, which differentiate it from other plotting packages in Julia:

 1.  **Stick as closely to tidyverse syntax and behaviour as possible:** Whereas other meta-packages introduce Julia-centric idioms for working with plots, this package’s goal is to reimplement ggplot in Julia.
-This means that `TidierPlots.jl` uses *tidy expressions* as opposed to idiomatic Julia expressions.
-An example of a tidy expression is `a = mean(b)`.
+This currently just means that `TidierPlots.jl` gives the option for specifying `aes` with the macro `@es` to allow unquoted column references, but the use of macros may need to expand as more features are added.

 2.  **Stay as compatible as possible with AlgebraOfGraphics.jl** This package is meant to be a thin wrapper around AoG's syntax to help introduce R users to plotting in